 Besides the noble art of getting things done, there is the noble art of leaving things undone.
 The wisdom of life lies in eliminating the non-essentials.Chinese Proverb

-Living in balance is not about having a myriad balls in the air and doing all you can to not drop any.
-That’s not balance, that’s juggling.
+Living in balance is not about having myriad balls in the air and doing all you can to not drop any.
+That’s not balancing that’s juggling.
 It’s like running uphill hoping your legs won’t give while you’re running out of breath.

 To be clear of what essential is, we need to get to know ourselves.
-We need to be honest with ourselves and identify the activities that support as well as those that undermine our sense of well being.
+We need to be honest with ourselves and identify the activities that support us as well as those that undermine our sense of well-being.

 Let’s begin by taking a good look at our habits and determine what activities and daily habits qualify as “non-essential.”

 Invest 5-10 minutes each day to review and revise.
-Aim to minimize the time you invest in the “non-essentials” by moving them to the bottom of your to-do-list….
-Give priority to what really matters – at work and at home.
+Aim to minimize the time you invest in the “non-essentials” by moving them to the bottom of your to-do list.
+Give priority to what really matters – at work and home.